-UTM IP address (or FQDN) used Indicate the IP address that users must use to reach the SNS firewall to set up SSL VPN tunnels. • For IP addresses: they must be public, and therefore accessible over the Internet, • For FQDNs (e.g., ssl.company.tld ): they must be declared on the DNS servers that the workstation uses when it is outside the corporate network.
-If you have a dynamic public IP address, you can use the services of a provider such as DynDNS or No-IP .
-In this case, configure this FQDN firewall in the Dynamic DNS module .
+Public IP address (or FQDN) of the UTM Indicate the IP address that users must use to reach the SNS firewall in order to set up VPN tunnels.
+You can indicate either an IP address or FQDN. used • For IP addresses: they must be public, and therefore accessible over the Internet, • For FQDNs: they must be declared on the DNS servers that the workstation uses when it is outside the corporate network.
+If you have a dynamic public IP address, then configure this FQDN in the Dynamic DNS module.